Skip to navigation Skip to content

 When negotiating a Job Plan, a Service Officer will need to take into consideration the work capacity of the job seeker.

-An incapacitated job seeker with a temporary exemption from their mutual obligation requirements is unable to negotiate a Job Plan with the agency; however they may enter into a voluntary Job Plan with a provider if they volunteer for services during the period of their Temporary Incapacity exemption.
+A job seeker with an exemption from their mutual obligation requirements due to a temporary incapacity is not required to negotiate a Job Plan with the agency.
+However they may enter into a voluntary Job Plan with a provider if they volunteer for services during the period of their temporary incapacity exemption.

 Exemption from mutual obligation requirements

-Job seekers who are granted a temporary exemption from the requirements due to illness or injury can be required to:
+Job seekers who are granted a temporary incapacity exemption from their requirements can be required to:

 Exemption not granted